Integrality and Gauge Dependence of Hennings TQFTs

+\begin{proof} The proof of the consistency bi-crossed structure as well as the usual Drinfeld relations for quasi-triangularity (see \cite{dr87}) for the $R$-matrix are verbatim the same as the ones given in, for example, Section~IX of \cite{ka94}.
+Particularly, the calculations there do not invoke any assumptions on the ground field and only use the dual basis relation in (\ref{eq-dualbasis}).

-\begin{proof} Since $\bbd$ is also assumed to be Dedekind we can now invoke Corollary~\ref{cor-DedInvS} that ensures the existence of an inverse $S^{-1}$ of the antipode $S$ of $H\,$.
+In order to prove the existence of an antipode we use again invertibility of $S$ as ensured by Proposition~4 of \cite{par}.
 This allows us to define an antipode on $\dh$ consistent with this bi-algebra structure by the following composition of isomorphisms:

 As before $\sigma_{(12)}$ denotes the transposition of tensor factors, and the last arrow denotes the bi-crossed product map onto $\dh$ given by $x\otimes l\,\mapsto\,(\epsilon\otimes x)(l\otimes 1)$ using the specialization of (\ref{e7}) above.
-The verification of the antipode axiom for $\S$ as given in (\ref{eq-doubantip}) is exactly the same well known calculation for Hopf algebras over fields (see for example \cite{kr1}). \end{proof}
+The verification of the antipode axiom for $\S$ as given in (\ref{eq-doubantip}) is exactly the same well known calculation for Hopf algebras over fields (see again Section~IX of \cite{ka94}).

+Finally, given that $H$ is finite we also have that $H^*$ is also finite.
+This clearly implies that also $H\otimes H^*$ is also finitely generated as well as projective.
+Thus $\dh$ is also finite over $\bbd$. \end{proof}

 We conclude this section with a couple of useful formulae assuming invertibility of $S$.
 The first is a simple consequence of the fact that squares of antipodes are homomorphisms of $H$.

 Moreover, the second equivalent version of the bi-crossed product can now also be written as follows: